spectram/astrospectram/content/_index.md

 layout: page
 ---

-I am currently interested in studying gas kinematics and galaxy dynamics in various gravitational potential wells using spatially resolved multi-wavelength spectroscopy and simulations. **I am looking for Ph.D. opportunities (starting in 2023) in closely related research areas.** To check out my publications list and to download my CV [click here]({{< ref "/publications_cv" >}}).
+I am currently interested in studying gas kinematics and galaxy dynamics in various gravitational potential wells using multi-wavelength spectroscopy and simulations. **I am looking for Ph.D. opportunities (starting in 2023) in related research areas.** To check out my publications list and to download my CV [click here]({{< ref "/publications_cv" >}}).

 I am a Master’s candidate at the [Department of Astronomy, University of Cape Town (UCT)](http://www.ast.uct.ac.za/), based at the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/), funded through the SALT-SAAO Prize MSc Fellowship 2021, and supervised by Dr. Moses Mogotsi and Prof. Matthew A. Bershady.
 My dissertation work focuses on **the gas kinematics of interacting galaxies in groups**.
 For this, I am analaysing the resolved properties of the neutral gas in two groups part of the Choirs sample, with varying levels of tidal interactions, using MeerKAT (HI 21 cm).
 I will also be using data from SALT to charecterize the ionized gas phase.